marenamat/ietf-draft-marenamat-grow-route-server-nh-translation/draft-marenamat-grow-route-server-nh-translation.md

 This setup should be possible to be rolled out in steps.
 First, the ARP and ND snooping is not dependent on anything else in this document.
-Then, setting up a new route server supporting IPv6 next hops for IPv4 NLRI, and allowing Supporting clients to use that server while keeping also the traditional one.
+Then, setting up a new route server supporting IPv6 next hops for IPv4 NLRI, and allowing Supporting speakers to use that server while keeping also the traditional one.

-The SLATs may be started as uniform for every client reflecting the current address assignment, allowing the Legacy Speakers into the new route server, and gradual renumbering may occur later, client-by-client, when the original IPv4 range starts being exhausted.
+The SLATs may be started as uniform for every Client reflecting the current address assignment, allowing the Legacy Speakers into the new route server, and gradual renumbering may occur later, Client-by-Client, when the original IPv4 range starts being exhausted.

-The clients have to properly assess which address range is suitable for them to use for IXP interconnection.
+The Clients have to properly assess which address range is suitable for them to use for IXP interconnection.
 If using the IXP Interconnection Space, they also have to check whether these addresses are considered eligible as next hops by their routing equipment.